cms-dpoa/cloud-processing/standard-gke-cluster-gcs/README.md

 ### Create the cluster

 Set `project_id`, `region` and `name` in `terraform.tfvars` to the desired values.
+The `project_id` is the id of your GCP project and can be found via gcloud CLI command `gcloud projects list` or in the Google Cloud console when selecting a project.
-It might be necessary to specify a zone, rather than a region for the `region`-variable.
+As of now, Google cloud requires a zone rather than a region, so choose a zone for the `region`-variable.
+A zone is usually just the region name followed by -a,-b or -c, i.e. `us-west1-a` instead of `us-west1`.
 See regions and zones here: https://cloud.google.com/compute/docs/regions-zones

 The `name`-variable will be used to set the name of the gke cluster and other resources as in the following example: